parente/dim-boilerplate/docs/declare.rst

 Items
 ~~~~~

-An item object describes a
+An item object describes an inanimate object in the game world.
+An item may have zero or more properties.
+An item may have visual and aural properties describing how to appears to the player.
+The world array may contain any number of items.

 .. code-block:: javascript